 There is the irony that the robber rob a store only to depend on the story’s payphone later on to call the ambulance.
 The robber is going against the store but at the same time dependent on the store for getting help.

 POSSIBLE SCENARIO FOR EMPLOYING THIS ILLUSTRATION DURING APOLOGETIC EVANGELISM

 OPPONENT: I don’t get what you are trying to do.
 What’s your point.

-CHRISTIAN: I’m trying to show how your worldview is self-refuting and how you need to presuppose the Christian worldview to even justify the tools and argument that you are trying to use against it.
+CHRISTIAN: I’m trying to show how your worldview is self-refuting and how you actually need God to even justify the tools and argument that you are trying to use against it.
 I suppose an illustration would be appropriate.
-Did you hear about what Chelsea Clinton recently said in a forum discussion?
+Did you hear the story of this recent robber in Japan?

 CHRISTIAN: Do you think the robber was going against the store?